 - Futbol Club Barcelona Stadium Tour & Museum (Camp Nou Experience)

 - Poble Espanyol

-You can check out the full list of attractions here.
+You can check out the full up-to-date list of attractions here.
 For Gaudí fans, the Barcelona Pass currently offers free entrance to five Gaudí attractions (see our comprehensive guide to Gaudí sites in Barcelona for a list of the over 20 sites in the city).
 Fast track options are available at several attractions (including Casa Milá, L’Aquarium, and Poble Espanyol), allowing one to enter a faster entrance line designed for pass holders.
 Note that while the pass ensures general admission to the covered sites, the pass may not cover admission to special exhibits, audioguides, or special events.
 Also reservations are necessary for some of the attractions, but these are clearly noted in both the free Barcelona Pass guidebook that comes with the passes as well as on the website.

 Note that there are several major attractions in Barcelona that are NOT currently included with the Barcelona Pass that you should take into consideration.
-These include Sagrada Família, Museu Nacional d’Art de Catalunya (Catalan National Art Museum), Park Güell, Museu Picasso, the Maritime Museum, Palau de la Música Catalana, the Barcelona Zoo, and Fundació Joan Miró.
+These include Sagrada Família, Museu Nacional d’Art de Catalunya (Catalan National Art Museum), Park Güell, Museu Picasso, the Maritime Museum, Palau de la Música Catalana, and Fundació Joan Miró.
 For planning resources, the Barcelona Tourism website offer tons of helpful information for visitors.
 If your trip is taking you further afield in Spain the Spain Tourism website offers loads of useful information and we’d also recommend considering a trip to the nearby Spanish Pyrenees region.